Q. What kind of equipment do you use?

 Q. Should we have a first look or not?

 A. This is a very personal decision, so I will offer some advice but it will ultimately be up to you and your fiancé.
-The traditional first look as you are walking down the aisle is beautiful and I love it.
-However, in some cases the timeline doesn't allow enough time after the ceremony to fit in all the photos depending on ceremony time or an early sunset.
+Seeing each other for the first time as you are walking down the aisle is beautiful and I love it.
+However, I know many couples who chose to do a first look and were so glad they did.
+It gives you the opportunity to share that intimate moment together in a more private setting and be as emotional as you want without anyone else watching (other than me capturing it).
+You can pray together, read letters to each other, and get your nerves out.
+Another advantage to having a first look is more freedom for scheduling portraits - they don't all have to be after the ceremony.
+Sometimes the timeline for the day doesn't allow enough time after the ceremony to fit in all the photos depending on ceremony time or an early sunset.
 If you are not planning to have a first look, my suggestion for you is to be sure your ceremony is early enough and there is enough time afterward for the majority of the photos (a couple hours) since they can't be taken before the ceremony (family, full bridal party, and bride + groom).
-If possible, allow time for portraits of just the bridesmaides together + just the groomsmen together before the ceremony.
-If you decide to have a first look, one advantage is that you can take as many photos before the ceremony as you like.
-Some couples also prefer having alone time together beforehand to read letters, pray, and get nerves out.
-If you don't want to do a first look but would like to pray together with your eyes closed, that's also a very sweet, intimate moment.
-So when you are scheduling your ceremony and creating your timeline, keep in mind what you prefer and be sure to plan accordingly!
+If possible, allow time for portraits of just the bridesmaids together + just the groomsmen together before the ceremony.
+If you decide not to do a first look, many couples choose to pray togther with their eyes closed instead and/or doing a father-bride first look.
+So when you are scheduling your ceremony and creating your timeline, keep in mind what you decide would be best for you and be sure to plan accordingly!

 A. I usually suggest that I start at least an hour before you leave for the ceremony (if you are getting ready somewhere other than the ceremony location).
 Typically my second shooter will be with the guys while I am with the girls.
 The photos of the guys can also take place at the ceremony location, depending on the timeline and how far away their getting ready location is.
 Be sure to have any special details ready for me to photograph during that time such as gifts to each other, bridal party gifts, letters, garter, bouquets, boutonnieres, bride's and bridesmaids' dresses, jewelry, shoes, family heirlooms, crucifix for vows (if you are doing that), marriage rosary or lasso, Bible, or other items.
 I usually get photos of both of your rings during the reception.
 Also, please mail me save the dates/invitation!
 I will be sure to get photos of those for you as well.